**Alt Text:** A person is using a laptop, with virtual screens displaying digital profiles and checklists hovering above the keyboard.

 • Cost-efficiency: Lower development costs mean more budget for other necessary areas.

-• Ability to change: Quick adjustments drawd from user feedback are possible and straightforward.
+• Adaptability: Quick adjustments drawd from user feedback are feasible and straightforward.

-Progressing an MVP without code is like designing with skill a piece of art; it requires vision, patience, and the right tools.
-Here’s a structured approach to book your creative process:
+Developing an MVP without code is like crafting a piece of art; it requires vision, patience, and the right tools.
+Here’s a structured approach to guide your creative process:

 Step 1: Define the Core Problem and Solution

 Channel your inner detective and investigate the problem with vigor.
-Identify what obstacles your primary customers faces and explain how your product will address these pain points.
-Clarity in your problem statement is all-important, similar to needing an umbrella during a London downpour.
+Identify what challenges your target audience faces and articulate how your product will address these pain points.
+Clarity in your problem statement is paramount, much like needing an umbrella during a London downpour.

 Step 2: Market Research

 Market research is your compass.
 Use surveys, focus groups, and data analysis to ensure there’s genuine demand for your product.
-Picture directing through incredibly focused and hard-working markets of Marrakech—each interaction teaches you something new about your engagement zone.
+Picture navigating the bustling markets of Marrakech—each interaction teaches you something new about your environment.

 Step 3: Choose the Right No-Code Tools